 The Ultimate 4-7 Hour Frankfurt (FRA) Airport Layover: by a Pilot

-As an international airline pilot, Frankfurt has become one of my favorite layovers, and an airport I find myself transiting quite often – even on my days off exploring the world.
+As an international airline pilot, Frankfurt has (surprisingly!) become one of my favorite layovers, and an airport I find myself transiting quite often – even on my days off exploring the world.

 Awesome.